 New condo/hotel residences provide buyers with an opportunity to purchase in a community with branded hotel amenities at a much lower entry price.
 This is great news for non-Bermudians who are now eligible to purchase Bermudian real estate.

 It’s easier than you think to purchase your own slice of paradise.
-Follow these six important steps for buying a condo in Bermuda.
+Follow these six important steps to buying a condo in Bermuda.

 Step One: Do Your Research

 It’s fine to do your research online and see what options are available to you but the first step isn’t just to head to the island and start viewing real estate.
 There are some essential steps that need to be taken before that.

 One of your first steps should be to read about Bermuda’s real estate laws and regulations, especially if you’re a first-time buyer or haven’t purchased on the island before.

 - Overseas buyers wishing to acquire property in Bermuda must apply for and be granted a license by the Bermuda Government.